keithbhunter/KBHTextFieldStepper/README.md

 ## Usage

+Create a UIView in the storyboard and set the class to KBHTextFieldStepper or create it in code.
+The width is fixed, so make sure there is enough room to display the text you may have.

 ```
-// Create a UIView in the storyboard and set the class to KBHTextFieldStepper,
-// or create it in code.
-The width is fixed, so make sure there is
-// enough room to display the text you may have.
 self.textFieldStepper = KBHTextFieldStepper(frame: CGRectMake(16, 28, 150, 29))
 self.view.addSubview(textFieldStepper)
 ```